sagemath/trac_to_gh/Issue 3463.md

 # Issue 3463: notebook -- create a resource folder and move AnonymousToplevel to it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3463

 Original creator: TimothyClemans